MelbourneDeveloper/ioc_container/README.md

 }
 ```

-And then override services with fakes/mocks like this
+And then override services with fakes/mocks like this.

 ```dart
 testWidgets('Counter increments smoke test', (WidgetTester tester) async {